rudelm/rudelm.github.io/content/post/2021/12/30/migrate-wordpress-to-hugo/migrate-wordpress-to-hugo.md

 So I'll delete every version starting with - after the filename and move them from `static` to [page-bundles](https://gohugo.io/content-management/page-resources/), which is right next to the blog posts.
 This enables stuff like [image processing](https://gohugo.io/content-management/image-processing/).

+I've used the script `clean-image-versions.py` for this task.

+### Remove empty folders
+The Jekyll import contained a lot of empty folders in `static/wp-content/uploads` which I've cleaned by using `find ./static -type d -empty -delete`

 ## Creating a new post
 Use `hugo new posts/hello.md` to create a new blog post.
 It won't have any additional timestamps in the filename unless you specify it, e.g. like `hugo new posts/2021-12-30-hello.md`.